wlsf82/epic-react-fundamentals/README.md

 `PropTypes` can also be imported inside of a `script` tag for exercise purposes.

+Finally, `PropTypes` are only use in development mode.

 ### _Exercise 5 - Styling React Components_

 The two most common ways of styling React Components are either inline CSS or CSS files and `className`s.